Decoding the Zadok Priestly Calendar

 - The 7 day shabbat will always remain unbroken.

-- The priests stayed in order and worked an equal amount of days in the 6 year cycle.
+- The priestly families stayed in order and served a total of thirteen weeks throughout the 6 year Priestly course.

 Without the correct sign of the moon, your years will go astray and you won’t know which year the moon truly adds the extra cycle to back it up.
 This is most likely what Jubilees is talking about in Chapter 6:33-38.
-They lost the sign of the moon to witness the Sabbath and Jubilees.
-So the moon does have a place in the calendar.
-It is just not for days, months, and years.
+They lost the sign of the moon to witness the seventh year land rest Sabbaticals and Jubilees.
+So the moon does have a place in the calendar, it is just not for days, months, and years.

-Using the book A New Translation: The Dead Sea Scrolls2 we found 4Q320 along with other fragments stating that a full moon was on the fourth day of the month on the first year with Gamul, along with another full moon on the fifth day of the week on the 29th (day of a lunar month), and falls on the 30th of the 1st month (according to the solar month) with Yedaiah in service.
+Using the book A New Translation: The Dead Sea Scrolls1 we found 4Q320 along with other fragments stating that a full moon was on the 4th day of the week (Wednesday) Month 1, Day 1 of the first year with Gamul serving, along with another full moon on the fifth day of the week on the 29th (day of a lunar month), and falls on the 30th of the 1st month (according to the solar month) with Yedaiah in service.

 There are over 25 priest and moon conjunctions along with days of the week, Sabbaths, and Feast Day matches in 2019 alone.
 There were nine such matches in 2020 (year 2), And seven matches in 2023 (year 5).

-With only the Dead Sea Scrolls book and the ‘menorah method,’3 we concluded that the Spring Equinox was the marker for starting the year in 2022.
-But there was still more proof and patterns that needed to be matched
+With only the Dead Sea Scrolls book we concluded that the Spring Equinox was the marker for starting the year in 2022.
+But there was still more proof and patterns that needed to be matched.

-So this year using The Complete Dead Sea Scrolls by Giza Vermes we found the rest of the 6 year matches completing 2019-2024 to start 2025.
-When matching all of the records from the Dead Sea Scrolls on to the moon calendars of our time we were shocked to see that no week was added in the six year course of the priests!
+So in 2024, using The Complete Dead Sea Scrolls by Geza Vermes we found the rest of the 6 year matches completing 2019-2024 to start 2025.
+When matching all of the records from the Dead Sea Scrolls onto the moon calendars of our time we were shocked to see that no week was added in the six year priestly course of the priests!

-Making the 295th year the fiftieth year of the Jubilee count and the first year of the new 294 year count with Gamul returning as the priest.
-This week of the new cycle of 294 years is what the Zadok priests considered “creation week” with the Equilux (equal day and equal night) occurring on Day 1 (Sunday) and the Equinox occurring on Day 4 (Wednesday), which is also Day 1 of the first year of the next six year Zadok Priestly calendar count.
+March 20, 2019was the start of the 295th year, the fiftieth year of the Jubilee count and the first year of the new 294 year count with Gamul returning as the priest.
+The first week of the new cycle of 294 years is what the Zadok priests considered “creation week” with the Equilux (equal day and equal night) occurring on Day 1 (Sunday) and on Day 4 (Wednesday), the Equinox and full moon occurring which is also Month 1 Day 1 of the first year of the next six year Zadok Priestly calendar count.

 After conducting some straightforward calculations over several years of lunar cycles, we identified full moons coinciding with Gamul in 1726 AD and 1432 AD.
 Looking ahead, we found similar matches extending to 2050.
-By utilizing the equal day and night menorah method3, we confirmed that the same patterns observed in the Dead Sea Scrolls remain consistent.
+By utilizing the Zadok Priestly courses we confirmed that the same patterns observed in the Dead Sea Scrolls remain consistent.
 Notably, an additional week is always added at the end of the sixth year, marking the beginning of the seventh year, which also serves as the first year of the subsequent six-year cycle.

-In doing this research, another amazing find was discovered this year.
+In doing this research, another amazing find was discovered in 2024.
 After several years of watching the Constellations, a solid witness to the intercalation week was found.

 Now when you get to March 2025, day 364 is March 11 and it’s year one again.
 So it’s time to add the interaction week with Pisces as our witness.